bpt26/usher_wiki/docs/source/Strain_Phylogenetics.rst

 `python3 scripts/identify_extremal_sites.py -in pruned-sumtree-for-cog_PARSIMONY.txt`

 The above command can be used for identifying and flagging extremal sites i.e. sites having exceptional parsimony scores relative to their allele frequencies and therefore also suspected to contain systematic errors.
 The above command identifies 6 extremal sites (C11074T, C27046T, T13402G, A3778G, G24390C, G26144T) with a phylogenetic instability value of 3.03.
 For the precise definition of extremal sites and phylogenetic instability, refer to our manuscript referenced at the bottom.
-The code also provides an ability to ignore high-frequency C\>T and G\>T mutations using optional flags
+The code also provides an ability to ignore high-frequency C\>T and G\>T mutations using optional flags.

-`python3 scripts/identify_extremal_sites.py -in pruned-sumtree-for-cog_PARSIMONY.txt -ignoreCtoT=1 -ignoreGtoT=1`
+`python3 scripts/identify_extremal_sites.py -in tree_1_PARSIMONY.txt -ignoreCtoT=1 -ignoreGtoT=1`

 The above command identifies three extremal sites (T13402G, A3778G, G24390C) with a phylogenetic instability value of 2.32.
 To create a figure requires `installing R <https://docs.rstudio.com/resources/install-r/>`_ and the `plyr package <https://www.rdocumentation.org/packages/plyr>`_.

-`python3 scripts/generate_plot_extremal_sites_data.py -in pruned-sumtree-for-cog_PARSIMONY.txt > plot_extremal_sites_data.txt`
+`python3 scripts/generate_plot_extremal_sites_data.py -in tree_1_PARSIMONY.txt > plot_extremal_sites_data.txt`

 The above commands create raw input data for the extremal sites plot.